brunopirz/Todo/README.md

-# Todo
+# To-do
-a clean and open source task manager
+A clean and open source task manager

-🚀 Vou criar uma documentação técnica detalhada para o projeto Microsoft TODO Clone.
-📘 Microsoft TODO Clone - Documentação Técnica
-🎯 Visão Geral do Projeto
+# 🎯 Visão Geral do Projeto
-Objetivo
-Desenvolver um clone funcional do Microsoft TODO com recursos avançados de gerenciamento de tarefas e sincronização em tempo real.

 🏗️ Arquitetura do Sistema
 Visão Arquitetural